LidkeLab/BaGoL/README.md

 ChainFlag:
 1 saves the output chain. default is 0.
 It is recommended not to save the chain because it can take a very large chunk of the memory.

+Xi:
+The algorithm can either learn this parameter from the data itself or take it as an input.
+The inpout lambda can be either a scalar or a vector with two elements.
+Given a scalar value, BaGoL will implement a Poisson prior with mean value of Lambda for average number of localizations per emitter.
+Given a vector with two elements, BaGoL wil use a gamma prior for number of localizations per emitter.
+The product of the vector elements is equal to the average of the number of localizations per emitter.
+These two parameters gives the user the flexibility of adjusting the shape of the gamma distribution when the distribution shape is not well characterized.